Medically reviewed on June 9, 2018

-Thumb arthritis is common with aging, and occurs when cartilage wears away from the ends of the bones that form your thumb joint — also known as the carpometacarpal (CMC) joint.
+Thumb arthritis is common with aging and occurs when cartilage wears away from the ends of the bones that form the joint at the base of your thumb — also known as the carpometacarpal (CMC) joint.

 Thumb arthritis can cause severe pain, swelling, and decreased strength and range of motion, making it difficult to do simple tasks, such as turning doorknobs and opening jars.
 Treatment generally involves a combination of medication and splints.
 Severe thumb arthritis might require surgery.

 Thumb arthritis occurs when the cartilage in the carpometacarpal (CMC) joint wears away.

 Pain is the first and most common symptom of thumb arthritis.
 Pain can occur at the base of your thumb when you grip, grasp or pinch an object, or use your thumb to apply force.